z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.1_undo.gz/README.md

 Currently we can place Elliots birthday at least between August 4th - 18th September. (needs more work)

 **ThePlague** responds to email - I won't spoil it here just yet in case you want to do it, but it is a huge easter suggesting that ThePlague is the same guy from the film Hackers And his 'real name' (as a movie character was) **Eugene Belford** hahaha.
 This is an awesome easter egg, well done Mr Robot Team!
+But wait there's more - in line with this seasons **"Spot The Difference"** theme, the response from the plague talks about the 4 most commonly used passwords, a very similar line said in the movie by the same character.
+However in the movie he only mentions 3 of the most commonly used passwords, the anomaly is the addition of "secret" as one.
+This rabbit hole goes deeper, we may be seeing "secret" used as a password somewhere down/across/up the line.

 Investigations
 --------------